lauracion/lacion/content/home/about.md

 # Greetings, stranger.

 I am a Biostatistician transitioning to Data Science.
-I specialize in some areas of Health Sciences.
+I specialize in several areas of Health Sciences.
 I am passionate about changing the way applied stats is taught and practiced.

 I have so much to learn and to do that it seems I will be needing some extra lives to accomplish all.
 In the meantime, I also mother two adorable sons in [Buenos Aires](https://en.wikipedia.org/wiki/Buenos_Aires).

-A complete version of my academic CV [here](/files/Acion_CV_November_2018_web_long.pdf).
-A shorter version [here](/files/Acion_CV_November_2018_web_short.pdf) (still rather long for non-academic standards).
-A more friendly post about me and what I am up to [here](/post/about-me-and-current-projects).
-I am still in the process to upload all my work to this site.
+A complete version of my academic CV is [here](/files/Acion_CV_November_2018_web_long.pdf).
+A shorter version can be found [here](/files/Acion_CV_November_2018_web_short.pdf) (still rather long by non-academic standards).
+A more friendly post about me and what I am up to is [here](/post/about-me-and-current-projects).
+I am still in the process of uploading all my work to this site.

-I am putting together my research group, if you are interested in anything of what I do, I will be happy to hear from you.
+I am putting together my research group; if you are interested in anything that I do, I would be happy to hear from you.
 If in doubt, please reach out.

 All work in this site is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>. <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>